pratik-n30/Summer-Intern-Batch-2028/readme.md

 **3. Create a folder.
 Name of folder should be same as your GitHub Username.**

-**4. Create a text file and write the following information in it.**
+**4. Create a text file in the folder and write the following information in it.**

 ```
 Name: Your name